 5 .
 What are the major non-law/regulatory drivers of ESG trends and developments in your jurisdiction?

 Firstly, the general public and retail investors are not yet engaged in ESG as a holistic term.
 The general public demand companies act in a responsible manner, mainly focusing on large corporations.
-Public consensus on responsible business centers, mainly, on environmental, social, anticorruption and labour issues.
+Public consensus on responsible business centers, mainly, on environmental, social, anticorruption and labor issues.
 At the same time, large corporations are those particularly engaged in ESG and pushing for a sustainable corporate agenda.

 Secondly, various soft laws are currently being applied in Argentina.
 For instance, the 2030 Agenda for Sustainable Development, approved by the United Nations General Assembly in 2015, is currently being implemented in Argentina by the National Council for Social Policies.
 Moreover, the Anti-corruption Office (OA) regularly issues guidelines based on international standards to help companies establish or improve anti-bribery compliance programs.
 For example, a digital platform was recently launched to be used as a benchmark for integrity policies and procedures.